Gdp Certificate

 Updated June 2026

 A GDP Certificate — formally a Wholesale Dealer's Authorisation (WDA(H)) incorporating Good Distribution Practice compliance — is the regulatory cornerstone for any UK business involved in the distribution of medicinal products for human use.
 Issued by the MHRA, it demonstrates that a distributor's operations, facilities, personnel, and processes all meet the standards set out in UK GDP guidelines (based on EU GDP Directive 2013/C 343/01, retained post-Brexit).
 For logistics operators, pharmaceutical manufacturers, wholesalers, and third-party distributors alike, holding a valid GDP Certificate is not simply best practice — it is a statutory obligation under the Human Medicines Regulations 2012.
 The certificate covers everything from temperature-controlled storage and vehicle standards to staff training and documented quality systems.
-With over 10,776 courier and logistics firms registered at Companies House, relatively few hold full GDP authorisation, making GDP-compliant carriers a specialist and sought-after tier of the UK logistics market.
+With over 10,776 courier and logistics firms registered at Companies House, relatively few hold full GDP authorisation through our partner-certified network, making GDP-partner-network carriers a specialist and sought-after tier of the UK logistics market.

 What is a GDP Certificate?